 7. Use Analytics to track results of your online marketing.

 With B2B Marketing, you can have a prospect visiting your site several times to gather information about you before actually working with you.
-Google Analytics will help you in tracking results and ROI.
+Google Analytics will help you with tracking results and ROI.
 Get to know the Google Analytics dashboard your website SHOULD BE set up with.
 Learn which content and calls to action work best.
 Set up goals, events, and funnels.
 Learn which referral sources are strongest at driving relevant traffic, and learn which behavior patterns and paths are most common as people navigate through your site.
 This will help you optimize your website and content for conversions and strengthen your online marketing.

 8. Be sales-ready when your online marketing produces leads.

 Never get caught off-guard when you receive inbound leads.
 Have your sales team ready and respond quickly.
 Enter the lead into your CRM and add them to your Email/eblast circulation.
 Start cultivating that relationship and follow up when you say you will.

 If you can do just one strategy from this list to strengthen your online marketing, make the appropriate changes to your website to optimize your sales funnel.
 All of the other strategies rest on an informative and converting website, so this point alone is a top priority.
 Contact us if you have any questions about your online marketing, website’s sales funnel, or would like an assessment of how to strengthen it.